Clastify logo

 Two styles of immune response

-The immune system is a body system of cells, tissues and molecules that defends against pathogens and abnormal cells.
-Its responses are usually grouped as innate or adaptive immunity.
+The immune system is a body system made up of cells, tissues and molecules that defends the body against pathogens and abnormal cells.
+Its responses are usually split into innate immunity and adaptive immunity.

-The adaptive immune system is a specific defence system that responds to particular antigens and improves after exposure because it retains memory cells.
-This is the part of immunity that produces highly targeted antibody responses, which is why a second encounter with the same pathogen can be dealt with faster.
+The adaptive immune system is a specific defence system that responds to particular antigens and improves after exposure because it keeps memory cells.
+This is the part responsible for highly targeted antibody responses, and it explains why the body can deal with a second encounter with the same pathogen more quickly.

 FeatureInnate immune systemAdaptive immune system